Maritime Centre

-The Maritime Centre, in Downtown Halifax, Nova Scotia, Canada, is an office building, home to the regional telecommunications company Bell Aliant (formerly the Maritime Telegraph and Telephone Company, after which it is named).
-The main entrance to the building sits on the prominent corner of Barrington Street and Spring Garden Road.
+The Maritime Centre is an office building in Downtown Halifax, Nova Scotia, Canada, home to the regional telecommunications company Bell Aliant (formerly the Maritime Telegraph and Telephone Company, after which it is named).
+The main entrance is located at the corner of Barrington Street and Spring Garden Road.

 History

 Planning and construction

 The project was launched in an effort to consolidate various MT&T departments and offices.
 In 1972, the company had around 1,100 administrative staff working from over a dozen locations in Halifax.
 MT&T already owned land at the corner of Spring Garden Road and Barrington Street, and the Capitol Theatre was for sale, allowing the company to enlarge the site.

 On 7 November 1973, MT&T announced that they would purchase and demolish the theatre, which was at that time the largest auditorium with a stage in Halifax.
 A citizen's group called "Save the Capitol Society" was quickly formed.
 The group tried to ensure that the theatre would be preserved within the redevelopment, but these efforts were to no avail.
 The theatre was demolished in 1974 to make way for the construction of the present tower.

 The Maritime Centre development was announced in May 1974 by MT&T, which would continue to own the land and would be the main tenant of the building, and developer Trizec Equities, whose proposal was selected in a competitive process.
 Construction was delayed by the discovery of a rock fault beneath the site, which compelled the developers to undertake costly remedial action to protect the adjacent St. Matthew's Church.

 The general contractor and project manager for the building's construction was Robert McAlpine Ltd. of Halifax.
 George Brandys & Associates Ltd. was the structural engineer.

 The first phase of the development, comprising a shopping centre, mezzanine and 12 office floors, was opened on 1 August 1977.